H0M13/Soleil/README.md

 ## Ceramic-soleil-data-feed-ea

+This external adapter populates the energy production data stream on Ceramic.
+To do this it reads the API credentials and Ethereum address for solar sites registered in the Moralis database connected to the web app and uses them to query energy production data from the monitoring API provider.
+Currently the only supported API provider is SolarEdge - [see their API docs here](https://www.solaredge.com/sites/default/files/se_monitoring_api.pdf).
+Nonsensitive energy production figures are published to the data stream alongside the site's Ethereum address.

-Deploy this external adapter if you want to populate your own Ceramic data stream with energy data from solar sites which register in your Moralis database through the web app.
+Deploy this external adapter if you want to populate your own Ceramic data stream with energy data from solar sites which register in your Moralis database through your web app.
 To do so:

 1. Generate a [seed](https://developers.ceramic.network/authentication/key-did/provider/#3-get-seed-for-did) for your Ceramic authentication.
 Set the `SEED` environment variable to this seed.
 1. Set the `CERAMIC_API_URL` environment variable with a read/write node on the Ceramic Clay testnet.